AML Contact List

 ABOUT ABANDONED MINE LANDS

 The Mining and Metallurgical Society of America has established a series of conferences in collaboration with the Colorado School of Mines and other organizations to address the issue of cleaning up Abandoned Mine Lands (AML).
-The first conference was held April 2018 and the second was held on April 9, 2019.

 - The Purpose of the Summits is to: Discuss and promote the passage of necessary liability protection from applicable environmental laws that advance closure and remediation of the identified pilot/demonstration projects.